jessepollak/blog/_posts/2012-11-26-escaping-flat-land-in-information-design.md

 Obviously, computers didn't turn out this way (designers opted for drop shadows to distinguish frames instead), but Tufte's analysis is still interesting.

 Chock full of examples, [Envisioning Information](http://refer.ly/agHm) does most of it's teaching through showing, so it's a little hard to convey every lesson in a brief summary, but I figured it was worth a shot.
-If you're interested, you should [buy it on Amazon](http://refer.ly/agHm).
+If enjoyed my summary of [Envisioning Information](http://refer.ly/agHm), but want to learn more, you should [buy it on Amazon](http://refer.ly/agHm).